Adasse (money lender)

 Adasse (fl.
 1348) was a Jewish money lender from Görlitz, modern-day Germany, who was granted citizenship of the town c.
 1348.

-It was rare for either a woman or a Jew to be granted citizens rights in the fourteenth century; the fact that Adasse was both means she is a significant figure.
+It was rare for either a woman or someone who was Jewish to be granted citizens rights in the fourteenth century; the fact that Adasse was both means she is a significant figure.
 She gained notoriety in the town as a creditor, lending money to members of the Christian community in particular.
 At the time of her citizenship, she was the owner of a promissory note for 71 marks.
 Although a citizen, Adasse would still have been excluded from council elections.